Eulanda/EulandaConnect/docs/functions/Get-Bool.md

 # Get-Bool

 ## SYNOPSIS
-Converts a string like 0, 1 Ture or False to a Boolean
+This PowerShell function converts a string like 0, 1 Ture or False to a Boolean.
+Source code on [GitHub](https://github.com/Eulanda/EulandaConnect/blob/master/source/public/Get-Bool.ps1).

 ## SYNTAX